Catholic resistance to Nazi Germany: White Rose

-The White Rose group was formed by Munich University students and advocated non-violent resistance against the Hitler regime.
+The White Rose group was formed by students at the Ludwig-Maximilians-Universität München and advocated non-violent resistance against the Hitler regime.
 From 1942, White Rose published leaflets to influence people against Nazism and militarism.
 They criticised the "anti-Christian" and "anti-social" nature of the war.
 Among the leaders of the group, Willi Graf had been involved with the banned Catholic Youth movement and Christoph Probst was baptised into the church on the day of his execution.
 The Lutheran Hans Scholl had read Bishop von Galen's 1941 sermons and had worked for Professor Carl Muth, editor of the Catholic Magazine High Land, which had been banned in 1941.
 His sister Sophie Scholl had been influenced by Theodor Haecker to read John Henry Newman's writings on conscience, sentiments echoed by Galen.
 The Scholl siblings, Kurt Huber, Willi Graf and Alexander Schmorell were caught and executed in 1943.

 Catholics in the German Resistance

 Though Catholics were prominent in the German Resistance, according to Fest, it essentially consisted of a "motley collection of individuals who differed greatly in their social origins, habits of thought, political attitudes and methods of action" and was by and large slow to accept the need for violence to displace Hitler.
 A few civilian resistance groups developed, but the Army was the only organisation with the capacity to overthrow the government, and from within it a small number of officers came to present the most serious threat posed to the Nazi regime.
 The Foreign Office and the Abwehr (Military Intelligence) also provided vital support to the movement.
 But many of those in the military who ultimately chose to seek to overthrow Hitler had initially supported the regime, if not all of its methods.
 Hitler's 1938 purge of the military was accompanied by increased militancy in the Nazification of Germany, a sharp intensification of the persecution of Jews, and daring foreign policy exploits, bringing Germany to the brink of war and it was at this time that the German Resistance emerged.

 The Resistance members were motivated by such factors as the mistreatment of Jews, harassment of the churches, and the harsh actions of Himmler and the Gestapo.
 In his history of the German Resistance, Peter Hoffmann wrote that "National Socialism was not simply a party like any other; with its total acceptance of criminality it was an incarnation of evil, so that all those whose minds were attuned to democracy, Christianity, freedom, humanity or even mere legality found themselves forced into alliance ...".
 The Nazi policy of Gleichschaltung (forced conformity to the Nazi Party) met with such forceful opposition from the German churches, that Hitler decided to delay confrontation until the end of the war.
 The truce constituted a rare win of sorts for an opposition movement in Nazi Germany.
 The standoff fed the will of many German resistors, but the churches as institutions stopped short of ever offering a general resistance to Nazi rule.